-- If you think that ready-to-eat food has not been kept separate from raw food, throw away the food. - If equipment/surfaces/utensils have been touched by raw food, wash, disinfect and dry them to prevent harmful bacteria from spreading.

-- Train staff again on this safe method. - Improve staff supervision. - Re-organise delivery times, storage and food preparation to make it easier to keep food separate. - Make sure you have enough storage space and it is well organised.
+WHAT TO DO IF THINGS GO WRONG HOW TO STOP THIS HAPPENING AGAIN If you think that ready-to-eat food has not been kept separate from raw food, throw away the food.
+If equipment/surfaces/utensils have been touched by raw food, wash, disinfect and dry them to prevent harmful bacteria from spreading.
+Train staff again on this safe method.
+Improve staff supervision.
+Re-organise delivery times, storage and food preparation to make it easier to keep food separate.
+Make sure you have enough storage space and it is well organised.

-FOOD ALLERGIES
+FOOD HYPERSENSITIVITY

-It is important to know what to do if you serve a customer who has a food allergy, because these allergies can be life-threatening.
+'Food Hypersensitivity' is a term used to describe food allergy, intolerance and Coeliac disease.
+It is important to know what to do if you serve a customer who has a food hypersensitivity, because these allergies can be life-threatening.
 By law, you must tell your customers if certain food allergens are in the food you prepare (see the section on the next page).